Appanage: Mongol Empire

 The royal family of the Mongol Empire owned the largest appanages in the world because of their enormous empire.
 In 1206, Genghis Khan awarded large tracts of land to his family members and loyal companions, most of whom were of common origin.
-Shares of booty were distributed much more widely.
+Shares of loot were distributed much more widely.
 Empresses, princesses, and meritorious servants, as well as children of concubines, all received full shares including war prisoners.
 For example, Kublai summoned two siege engineers from the Ilkhanate, and after their success rewarded them with lands.
 After the Mongol conquest in 1238, the port cities in Crimea paid the Jochids customs duties and the revenues were divided among all Chingisid princes in Mongol Empire in accordance with the appanage system.
 As loyal allies, the Kublaids in East Asia and the Ilkhanids in Persia sent clerics, doctors, artisans, scholars, engineers and administrators to and received revenues from the appanages in each other's khanates.

 The Great Khan Möngke divided up shares or appanages in Persia and made redistribution in Central Asia in 1251–1256.
 Although the Chagatai Khanate was the smallest in size, the Chagatai Khans held the cities of Kat and Khiva in Khorazm, and some cities and villages in Shanxi and Iran, as well as their nomadic grounds in Central Asia.
 The first Ilkhan, Hulagu, owned 25,000 households of silk-workers in China, valleys in Tibet, and lands in Mongolia.
-In 1298, his descendant Ghazan of Persia sent envoys with precious gifts to the Great Khan Temür, and asked for the share of lands and revenues held by his great-grandfather in the Yuan lands (China and Mongolia).
+In 1298, his descendant Ghazan of Persia sent envoys with precious gifts to the Great Khan Temür, and asked for the share of lands and revenues held by his great-grandfather in the territories ruled by the Yuan dynasty (in modern-day China and Mongolia).
 It is claimed that Ghazan received revenues that were not sent since the time of Möngke Khan.

 The appanage holders demanded excessive revenues and freed themselves from taxes. Ögedei decreed that nobles could appoint darughachi and judges in the appanages instead of direct distribution without the permission of the Great Khan, due to Khitan minister Yelü Chucai.
 Both Güyük and Möngke restricted the autonomy of the appanages, but Kublai Khan continued Ögedei's regulations.
 Ghazan also prohibited any misfeasance of appanage holders in the Ilkhanate, and Yuan councillor Temuder restricted Mongol nobles' excessive powers in appanages in China and Mongolia.
 Kublai's successor Temür abolished imperial son-in-law King Chungnyeol of Goryeo's 358 departments which caused financial pressures to Korean people, though the Mongols gave them some autonomy.